johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

   4. Enable HTTPS (optional):
      navigate to settings > web service:
-     check the enable https box
+     check the enable https box,
-     change the HTTPS Port to 443 for simplicity or leave it as is, you can also give a totally different unused one as well just make sure you specify the port in your YAML file as the others are. you can also check the box to redirect http to https, as recommended for security. specify your certificate name and location in the TLS Certificate Input(if you followed the steps assiduously, input this: ./ssl/certificate.pfx) in the next input box "TLS Certificate Password" give the export password you created with your .pfx certificate. you can now access your site using https.
+     change the HTTPS Port to 443 for simplicity or leave it as is, you can also give a totally different unused one as well      just make sure you open the port in your YAML file. you can also check the box to redirect http to https. specify your certificate and it's location in the TLS Certificate Input(if you followed the steps assiduously, input         this: ./ssl/certificate.pfx) in the next input box "TLS Certificate Password" give the export password you created with your .pfx certificate             generation.
+     You can now access your Technitium GUI using https.

   5. Specify forwarders:
-     under settings > Proxy & Forwarders insert some public DNS server IPs to use for forwarding.
-This is so a device using your DNS server will still be able to reach a URL not listed in your local DNS server's records.
+     Under settings > Proxy & Forwarders insert some public DNS server IPs to use for forwarding.
+This enables a device           using your DNS server to reach a URL not listed in your local DNS server's records.

-  6. Change your home router's DNS server to your local one, or just change your devices' DNS server if you prefer.
-This step is crucial for accessing your custom
+  6. Change your home router's preferred DNS server to your local one, and change your devices' preferred DNS server as well      if your router doesn't propagate a DNS server change automatically.
+This step is crucial for accessing your custom DNS       records.
-     DNS records.

- ~ Now let's add some records:
+ ##### Input A records and access GUI from dns.[YOUR.DOMAIN]:

    1. Click on the zones tab.